AstaJoks/space-quiz/README.md

   - To test my knowledge of Outer Space.
   - To be informed when my input is invalid, and to be given the opportunity to correct any invalid input without interrupting the flow of the quiz.
   - To be able to read the application output clearly.
-  - To see my total score out of ten at the end of the quiz.
+  - To see my total score out of 10 at the end of the quiz.
   - To be able to easily repeat the quiz if I want to try again.

   [🔼 Back to top](#contents)